 All plans currently record high-quality audio.
 The free plans record MP3 files and the paid plans record both MP3 files and 16-bit 48k WAV files.

 All plans currently record high-definition video.
-The Free plan records up to 720p. the Free+ and Professional plans record up to 1080p.
+The Hobbyist plan records up to 720p.
+The Creator+ and Professional plans record up to 1080p.
 The Growth, Thought Leader, and Network plans record up to 4k.

 Local recording also means each participant’s audio and video is backed up in their local browser storage.
 So if a participant experiences an issue with their internet connection while recording, such as a disconnection, what was recorded is safe.